JuliaHEP/ROOT.jl/README.md

 ## TTrees

-These are the main workhorse of ROOT, which supports fast row-based and disk-backed data storage.
+These are the main workhorse of ROOT, which support fast row-based and disk-backed data storage for simple data types.

 ~~~
 #file: example/ttree.jl